ligoj/ligoj/app-ui/README.md

 sso.url                     = ${ligoj.endpoint.api.url}/security/login # Authentication end-point URL
 sso.content                 = {"name":"%s","password":"%s"}
 app-env                     = auto # Suffix for index and login HTML files, maybe "-prod", "auto" or empty.
-When "auto", the suffix is guessed from the way the application is started
+When "auto", the suffix is guessed from the way the application is started log.http                    = info # When "debug", all HTTP queries are logged.
+Increase log files.
 ```